melles1991/usecuewebsite/about/index.md

 My name is Joost van der Schee and I am a web developer based in Amsterdam.
 I have studied Industrial Design Engineering at the Technical University in Delft and founded 'Usecue' in 2007.
 My first priority is my family, but my work is absolutely number two.
 I love what I do, which is building beautiful websites and web applications.

 All websites I build are well-coded and have good SEO.
 This is reflected by their excellent [Google score](/blog/google-lighthouse-score/), an objective quality measurement of a website.
 Quality is very important to me.
 I strongly believe that each job worth doing is worth doing well.
 Therefore I do not just build these websites, but host them as well.
-This supply chain integration is the reason I can deliver such high quality at a competing price.
+This supply chain integration is the reason I can deliver such high quality.

 I am a big fan of Jekyll (a website generator).
 To help fellow Jekyll-enthusiasts, I have launched [jekyllcodex.org](http://jekyllcodex.org) and I answer Jekyll-related questions on [Stack Overflow](http://stackoverflow.com/users/2397550/joosts).
 [CloudCannon](https://cloudcannon.com/) (an online CMS for Jekyll) mentioned me as a Jekyll expert on their '[experts page](https://cloudcannon.com/experts/)'.
 I was also one of the speakers on [JekyllConf 2019](https://jekyllconf.com/).